A Liquor License Means More Money

 You may well have decided you want an Illinois liquor license.
 Serving alcohol can produce more revenue in and of itself, and additionally, having a state-granted Retailer’s liquor license is a necessary precondition for obtaining an Illinois gaming license from the Illinois Gaming Board (IGB) and turning your establishment into a slot machine business.

 Getting your Retailer’s License can seem like a somewhat complex and bewildering process.
-Here, then, is a guide to help you through.
+Here, then, is a guide to help you through and to find out who’s eligible.

 Fortunately, the specifics aren’t hard to find.
 By making a phone call or checking out a website, you can find out what sort of local alcohol permit you need to obtain on your way to an Illinois Retailer’s liquor license and the requirements and costs to procure one.